 Each of our three geographic segments provides a comprehensive portfolio of medical technology products used by hospitals and healthcare providers.
 However, certain of our products are more heavily concentrated within certain segments.
-For example, most of our urology products are sold by our EMEA segment and most of our interventional urology products are sold by our Americas segment.
 Our product portfolio is described in the products section below.